ali-parsfar/python3/README.md

 # python3
-a sample website with django
+This is a django project for creating a on-line shop.